civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Fixed: Wonder start and almost complete messages are also send for the first wonder in the database correctly.
 Precisely you get now such messages for Aristotle's Lyceum.
 Fixed: Some minor bugs in the AI goal computation.
-Restored: Old operator of squd strengh.
+Restored: Old operator of squad strength.
 That caused the huge delays in the last version on maps with more than one continent.
 Changed: Pathfinding doesn't consider anymore danger on the way.
 Another solution for that has to be found.
 This removes the huge zone of control.